 ‘Hurry now you bright-eyed dark-throated / chanters of the Cley.’ – Mona Arshi

-Take the work out onto the marsh on your mobile or listen from home at https://www.mutiny.org.uk/shifting-lines/index.html.
+You can also take the work out onto the marsh at Cley on your mobile or listen from home at https://www.mutiny.org.uk/shifting-lines/index.html.

 The shifting nature of the North Norfolk coast is evoked through the subtle choreography of voice, natural sounds, video, photography and sensor data in this new multimedia poetry collection by Mona Arshi.

 Inspired by and recorded at the stunning scenery of Cley Wildlife Reserve, Arshi draws on the ancient Arabic poetry form of ghazal, combined with cutting edge audio techniques from sound artist Peter Cusack and beautiful imagery from Norfolk-based photographer Matthew Usher, to conjure this vibrant and elemental landscape.

 Birdsong, wind in the reeds and distant waves entwine with the poet’s voice to create a polyphonic immersive experience – as if the poems are rising out of the shoreline itself.